Popular Pain Killer Drug NO Better than Fake Pill

 Acetaminophen, the active ingredient in the drug Tylenol and many others, has been marketed as a pain killer for more than 60 years.
 Each year, nearly 100 million Americans ingest Acetaminophen.
 Practice guidelines recommend Acetaminophen as a first line treatment for back pain, yet, it's no better than placebo or ham treatment.

-You can eat your way to better heath, please tune into “The Dr. Bob Martin Show”.
+You won't want to miss tuning into "The Dr. Bob Martin Show"

 Health Alternative of the Week hint;

-Health Mystery of the Week hint; look what we found?
+Health Mystery of the Week hint; shape your financial future?